mlflow/mlflow/examples/hyperparam/README.rst

     mlflow experiments create individual_runs

-This will create experiment for individual runs and return its experiment it.
+This will create experiment for individual runs and return its experiment id.

 .. code:: bash

     mlflow experiments create hyper_param_runs

-This will create experiment for hyperparam runs and return its experiment it.
+This will create experiment for hyperparam runs and return its experiment id.

 .. code:: bash

-    mlflow run --experiment-id <individual_runs_experiment_id> example/hyperparam
+    mlflow run -e train --experiment-id <individual_runs_experiment_id> example/hyperparam

 This will run the Keras deep learning training with default parameters and log it in experiment 1.